 Most visitors to the woods will know that muntjac deer are present and may have seen (or more probably heard) them.
-The Wood Wardens have been monitoring the level of deer activity at two year intervals since 2007; the 2021 survey is taking place this February.
+Wood Wardens have been monitoring the level of deer activity at two year intervals since 2007; we now have the results of the February 2021 survey.

 Reeves Muntjacs are not native to Britain.
 They were introduced by the Duke of Bedford at Woburn Park in the late nineteenth century and subsequently by Whipsnade Zoo and are now present across Hertfordshire.
 They can be a serious pest, browsing buds and shoots on new plant growth and damaging the woodland habitat - not to mention the gardens of those living nearby!